Learn about Smart Brevity® Guidance and how it will make your content smarter, briefer, and clearer.

 Every card starts with a headline.
 You want your headline to inform your readers about the content of your card without being redundant.

-Once your card has at least 100 words, HQ will start to suggest headline options for you based off what you’ve written.
+- Once your card has at least 100 words, HQ will start to suggest headline options for you based on what you’ve written.

 Does Smart Brevity Guidance leverage AI?